kunlin0814/TORSMIC/README.md

 [16] Alt_reads    (Number of alternative reads detected with GATK) [17] Model_prediction (Final mutation results, e.g., germline, somatic, or WT)
 ```

-These columns provide valuable information about each mutation detected in the samples, including genomic coordinates, variant allele frequency, gene annotation, consequence, and the final mutation classification based on the machine learning model.

 Please refer to the generated "\*ml_filtering.txt" file for detailed information about the mutations identified in the tumor samples.